 <meta expr:content='data:post.timestampISO8601' property='article:published_time'/>

 <meta expr:content='data:label.name' property='article:tag'/>

 Change BLOG TOPIC to be the main topic (Rich Pin type) on your blog.
 By doing this the code adds the needed open graph data to each blog post on your site using the information already there.
-Currently there are five different types of Rich Pins – product, recipe, movie, article (i.e. blog posts) or place.
+Currently there are six different types of Rich Pins – app, movie, recipe, article (i.e. blog posts), product and place.
 Decide what type of Rich Pin suits your content the most, for most blogs this will be “article”.
 That meta tag should look something like this after you edit it: